jeffreyclu/interactive-stacking/README.md

 13. Once the project is created, click Credentials on the side bar.
 Near the top of the screen click Create Credentials and select API Key.
 Copy the API Key and Click Close for now.

 14. In VS Code, create a new file called `.env` in the `interactive-stacking`folder.
 This environment file will hold the links to your Google Sheet as well as your Google Developer API Key.
-For security purposes, the links or API Key will never be published to github.
+For security purposes, the spreadhseet links or API Key will never be published to github as long as the `.env` file is included in the `.gitignore` folder.

 15. Copy and paste the following into the `.env` file: